Protect children in

-We cannot take action directly against the perpetrators that abuse children.
-But we can try to stop their content from spreading and make it difficult for them to earn money with the internet as a mean.
+We cannot act directly against the perpetrators that abuse children.
+But we can try to stop their content from spreading and make it difficult for them to earn money through the Internet.

-Based on lists from authorities like Interpol and the Police, Tele2 continuously blocks attempts to access web pages that have been classified as containing child sexual abuse, in all countries where we operate.
-If someone is using Tele2's networks to try access one of the listed pages, a stop sign appears explaining the type of content the person is trying to access and refers to the relevant authorities.
+Based on lists from authorities such as Interpol and the police, we continuously blocks attempts to access web pages that have been classified as containing child sexual abuse material (CSAM) in all countries where we operate.
+If someone is using our networks to try access one of the listed pages, a stop sign appears explaining the type of content the person is trying to access and refers them to the relevant authorities.
 In Sweden, the stop sign also contains a help line number.
-Tele2 blocks about half a million pages a month within its footprint.
-That is approximately 16 500 per day, nearly 700 per hour, or 11 per minute.
+In 2022, Tele2 blocked on average 214 000 attempts per month to access pages with confirmed CSAM within its footprint.

 Detection within our own organisation

-Tele2 actively runs detection software internally, on all employees' computers, to detect material containing sexual abuse of children.
-If an employee has on his or her computer, or even on an USB stick that is connected to the computer, an alarm is sent to our security department.
+We actively run detection software internally on all employees' computers to detect child sexual abuse material.
+If an employee has child sexual abuse material on his or her computer, or even on an USB stick that is connected to the computer, an alarm is sent to our security department.
 The case is then handed over to the police.

-Just like our online blocking, the detection is based on lists from authorities like Interpol and the Police.
+Just like our online blocking, the detection is based on lists from authorities such Interpol and the police.